-Trine's Summer Frenzy Visit is part
+Trine's Summer Frenzy Visit Day

 ANGOLA, Ind. – Don't let summer end without a visit to Trine University during the Summer Frenzy Visit Day, which is also a part of Indiana Private College Week.
 Trine is one of 31 private, non-profit colleges and universities in Indiana that has scheduled visits, tours and informational sessions during the special week from July 22-26.
 Prospective students who visit one or more of the private schools can enter for a chance to win of three Kindle Fires.
 Entry forms will be available at Trine.